 Image pulling benefits: Images are pulled more efficiently.
 To create multiple containers from an image, you need to pull the image only once.
 If you choose small-sized ECS instances, you need to pull the image multiple times.
 More time is required if you also need to scale out the number of ECS instances in order to create containers.
 As a result, the response latency of your application increases.

-For more information about how to choose ECS specifications, see Choose ECS specifications to create master nodes and Choose ECS specifications to create worker nodes.
+For more information about how to choose ECS specifications, see the following content.

 Choose ECS specifications to create master nodes

-The master nodes of ACK clusters run core components such as etcd, kube-apiserver, and kube-controller.
-These components determine the stability of the ACK clusters.
-Therefore, you need to choose ECS specifications that best suit master nodes.
+The master nodes run core components such as etcd, kube-apiserver, and kube-controller when an ACK cluster is created.
+For ACK dedicated clusters that are deployed in the production environment, you must select an appropriate master node specification to avoid affecting the stability of the cluster.
 The specifications of master nodes depend on the size of the ACK cluster.
 A larger ACK cluster requires higher specifications.

 The size of the ACK cluster is determined based on multiple factors, such as the number of nodes, the number of pods, the deployment frequency, and the number of requests.
 In this topic, the cluster size is determined based on the number of nodes.